zikozee/spring-batch/README.md

 1. Group tasklet that depend on each other in the same flow

-2. create a diff flow with the split attribute to add a aync process then add flows that belong to 1 category above
+2. create a diff flow with the split attribute to add a async process then add flows that belong to 1 category above
 3. we can then add the flow in the Job
 4. the we add other flows or steps